weakish/docs-en/views/leanengine_webhosting_guide-node.md

 ### Multi-process operation

-Because of the single-threaded model of Node.js itself, you can't make full use of multiple CPU cores, so if you use an instance of 2CPU or above, you need to configure the multi-process operation by using [cluster](https://nodejs.org/api/cluster.html) of Node.js's to create a `server-cluster.js`:
+Node.js itself is single-threaded, so if you have 2-CPU (or above) LeanEngine instances, you need to configure multi-process using [cluster](https://nodejs.org/api/cluster.html).

+Create `server-cluster.js`:

 ```js
 var cluster = require('cluster');